-We have seen some remarkable changes across the world during Covid-19 lockdown.
-From thousands of turtles nesting on empty beaches to dolphins in Venice and a huge reduction in air pollution over major cities.
+Throughout this year we have seen some remarkable changes across the world, from thousands of turtles nesting on empty beaches to dolphins in Venice and a huge reduction in air pollution over major cities.
 It has never been clearer for us to see, that everything we do directly impacts our planet.

-If you have been inspired by these positive events, then why not some spend time this week looking at how you can make an impact from your home.
-We have complied our top 10 tips to reduce your environmental footprint and some of them will even save you money.
+If you have been inspired by these positive events, then why not some spend time looking at how you can make an impact from your home.
+We have complied our top tips to reduce your environmental footprint and some of them will even save you money.

-Reducing your water usage is essential: There’s only so much water on this earth, and we can’t make any more of it.
+Reducing your water usage is essential: There is only so much water on this earth, and we can’t make any more of it.

 Did you know 96.5 percent of the water on earth is too salty for human consumption?
 Two thirds of the remaining fresh water are locked away in polar ice, glaciers, and permanent snow.

-Melting it won’t help, seeing as most of it will just end up as sea water.
-That’s why it’s so important to cherish the water we have.
+Melting it will not help, seeing as most of it will just end up as sea water.
+That is why it's so important to cherish the water we have.

 Here are a few ways to help conserve water and protect our waterways: